Corktown, Toronto: History

 Protestants could not afford the lofty pew rents at nearby St. James Cathedral (Anglican) and this led to the building of their own Little Trinity Anglican Church in 1843 on King Street East.
 Little Trinity Church is Toronto's oldest surviving church building, its cornerstone laid on July 20, 1843.

 The Enoch Turner School on Trinity Street, was built in 1848.
 This was Toronto's first 'free school'.
-Its benefactor was Enoch Turner, a prominent Corktown brewer and one of Toronto's great philanthropists.
+Its eponymous benefactor was Enoch Turner, a prominent Corktown brewer and one of Toronto's great philanthropists.
 The Schoolhouse is now operated as a museum by the Ontario Heritage Trust, offering tours for adults and children and hosting private events.
 Corktown is also home to Inglenook Community High School on Sackville Street, one of the Toronto District School Board's alternative schools.
 Its building dates to 1887.

 In the early 1960s, a significant amount of Corktown was demolished to make way for several elevated roadways, including the Richmond Street off-ramp from the Don Valley Parkway and the re-routed Eastern Avenue overpass.
 Among the most significant buildings destroyed was the House of Providence (1857–1962), an institution run by the Sisters of St. Joseph to care for orphans and the elderly poor.

+In 2031, the under-construction Ontario Line is scheduled to open and provide an underground light metro station named Corktown to serve the neighborhood.